OmniSharp/omnisharp-vim/README.md

 ```

 ###Install vim-dispatch
 The vim plugin [vim-dispatch] (https://github.com/tpope/vim-dispatch) is needed to make Omnisharp start the server automatically.
+Use your favourite way to install it.

+###Install syntastic
+The vim plugin [syntastic] (https://github.com/scrooloose/syntastic) is needed for displaying code issues and syntax errors.
-Use your favorite way to install it.
+Use your favourite way to install it.

 ## How to use (read: run the server)